Javon Walker

-Javon Liteff Walker (born October 14, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
-He was drafted by the Green Bay Packers 20th overall of the 2002 NFL Draft.
+Javon Liteff Walker (born October 14, 1978) is an American former professional football player.
+He was a wide receiver in the National Football League (NFL) and he was drafted by the Green Bay Packers 20th overall in the 2002 NFL draft.
 He played college football for the Florida State Seminoles.

 Walker also played for the Denver Broncos and Oakland Raiders.
 He was selected to the Pro Bowl with the Packers in 2004.

-Walker attempted to start a clothing company called JWalk.

-Early years
+Early life

-Javon played for St. Thomas More High School in Lafayette, Louisiana.
-Walker holds the record from his high school for most career touchdowns, most touchdowns in a game, and longest play from scrimmage.
+Walker played for St. Thomas More High School in Lafayette, Louisiana.
+He holds the records at his high school for most career touchdowns, most touchdowns in a game, and longest play from scrimmage.
 Walker was drafted by the Florida Marlins in the 12th round (366th overall) of the 1997 Major League Baseball draft, and spent three years in the minor leagues of the organization.

 College career

 Walker attended Jones County Junior College in Ellisville, Mississippi, where he was Deion Branch's teammate, before enrolling at Florida State University.
-He was also a triple jumper, with a best jump of 15.40 meters, and had a personal-best mark of 6.91 meters in the long jump.
+Walker was also a triple jumper, with a best jump of 15.40 meters, and had a personal-best mark of 6.91 meters in the long jump.